reflexcameras/reflexcamera/usermanual.md

 Once footage is downloaded from the camera it is quickest to scroll through the jpeg files saved alongside the videos in the media folder.
 These jpeg files are frames extracted from the video at the time when a motion event first triggered the video recording.
 Most of the time they will contain the wildlife that triggered the recording so provide a quick way to review lots of media.
 Due to other triggers, these images may not contain the wildlife so if 100% accuracy is needed a full review of videos may be required.

-On Mac use Preview
+On Mac use Preview.

-On Windows use FastPictureViewer or an equivalent
+On Windows use FastPictureViewer or an equivalent.

 <div style="page-break-after: always;"></div>